Mechanical Engineering (MENG)

 Prerequisites: MENG 370

 Analysis and design of mechanical components against failures under steady and fatigue loads.
 Design applications of various machine elements, such as shafts, bearings, gears, springs, and fasteners.
 These are integrated into mini-design projects required of all students.
 Three hours lecture weekly.
-Spring semester.
+Fall semester.

 MENG 445 | INTRODUCTION TO ROBOTICS